 - Combine sauteed bacon and onion with a few more ingredients.

 - Pour into a baking dish.

-If you need something to pair with this recipe, try these spicy BLT bacon-wrapped hot dogs, corned beef and cheddar burgers, or Cajun-style burgers.
+If you need something to pair with this recipe, try some spicy BLT bacon-wrapped hot dogs or corned beef and cheddar burgers.
 You may also want to throw in some shrimp pasta salad or even better, cherry pie salad.

 Granted, cherry pie salad is more dessert than salad, but that's what makes it so dang good.

 Printable recipe for homemade baked beans below.
 Enjoy!